-“The girls, on the flip, are powerhouses in softball — they’ve won the state the last two years in a row at the 10-year-old level, and they were runners-up last year at the 11-and-12 year-old level,” he said.
-“It’s expected that the 12s are going to just absolutely win the state, win the southeast regionals and move on to — possibly — the Little League World Series in Portland.”
+“The girls, on the other hand, are powerhouses in softball — they’ve won the state the last two years in a row at the 10-year-old level, and they were runners-up last year at the 11-and-12 year-old level,” Ozim said.
+“The 12s have a realistic opportunity to win the state, and they have the talent to possibly advance to the Little League World Series in Portland.”

 Unlike the baseball teams, Windermere’s softball teams skip district tournaments and go straight through to the sectional tournament.
 The reason for the jump is due to a lack of teams in the surrounding area.

 While Ozim said there was a lot to look forward to with all of the teams — including the 11s — there’s an added air of interest in the Majors softball team.

 And that excitement comes with good reason, as the Majors team has a history of excellence, which includes making it all the way to the Little League World Series back in 2012.
 There in Portland, Oregon, Windermere finished runner-up after falling to Albuquerque, New Mexico, in the finals.

 “That’s certainly the goal — to be playing in Oregon in August,” said head coach Rex Smith.
 “Right now we are just getting together — this is just the first week we’ve been practicing — so I think there is just a ton of excitement right now, and they know that we have a talented group, and so I think they’re all excited to be on it and playing with each other.